Faculty & Staff

 Andreas Thyssen, M.D.

-Andreas Thyssen, M.D. is joining both Adult and Pediatric Hospital Medicine this year after completing his residency here at MMC where he served as chief resident for Med-Peds.
-He has an interest in diagnostic error and mindfulness in medicine.
-He completed his M.D. at University of Colorado.
+Andreas Thyssen, M.D. is a combined Adult and Pediatric Hospitalist here at MMC.
+After medical school at University of Colorado, he completed his residency here at MMC where he served as chief resident for Med-Peds.
+He has an interest in lifestyle medicine.
+Dr. Thyssen serves as a resident advisor and residency applicant interviewer.

 Christine Twining, M.D.